 'I was made to love you' — Gugu Gumede four months of being a mom

-New mom and actress Gugu Gumede is feeling like time is flying as she celebrates four months of motherhood.
+New mom Gugu Gumede feels time is flying as she celebrates four months of motherhood.

 “I was made to love you,” Gugu wrote.

-Letting her baby's aunties and uncles know that she feels time is flying, the actress added:
+Letting her baby's aunties and uncles know she feels time is flying, the actress added:

-“Aunties and uncles, our little one is now 4 months old!
-Very soon, we will be marrying her off.”
+“Aunties and uncles, our little one is now four months old!
+Very soon we will be marrying her off.”

 She wrote a lengthy, heart-warming post and said her pregnancy was a symbol of her mother and God’s love for her.